 All units are built with fresh air inlet louvers punched in the side grilles.

 If the unit is equipped with a fresh air damper assembly, the assembly is shipped already attached to the unit.
-The damper blade is locked in the closed position.
-To allow the damper to operate, remove the two (2) screws in the bottom of the blade (see Figure 11).
 Remove right side grille to access the damper blade.